 TOUR: Connecticut State Capitol Building

-Take a self-guided tour of Connecticut’s High Victorian Gothic style State House, built in 1878 and completely renovated in 1989.
+Take a guided or self-guided tour of Connecticut’s High Victorian Gothic style State House, built in 1878 and completely renovated in 1989.

 Statues of state heroes Prudence Crandall (who was arrested for accepting an African American girl into her private school in 1832), and Nathan “I regret that I have but one life to lose for my country” Hale stand proudly in these gilded-age halls.

 Check out the fountain beneath the staircase used to fill buckets of water for the legislator’s horses hitched to the back porch.
 The fanciful Victorian-era interior, ornately painted and carved, is worth seeing if only for a few minutes.
-Guided tours are also available and free, on the hour 9:15-1:15 Mon-Fri.
+You must RSVP for guided tours – free, on the hour 9:15-1:15 Mon-Fri.
+Self-Guided tours weekends only.

 VISIT: Connecticut Science Center

-Race sailboats, play basketball with a computer, scream your head off in a soundproof room and indulge in other Mad Scientist adventures.
+Explore outer space – and “inner space” (your DNA), and indulge in other Mad Scientist adventures.
 Hundreds of games, displays and state of the art experiments will keep you happy for hours, if not days.
-Open 10am-5pm Tues-Sunday, $24.95 adult, $16.95 kids.
+Check website for days and hours open and admission costs.

 VISIT: Wadsworth Atheneum